v2br/fastpages/_posts/20200-08-02-conda-install.md

 # Notes on installing and configuring miniconda on WSL2

-Make sure that you have atleast 2GB of free space for the this project If you install it on personal one user system
+**Make sure that you have atleast 2GB of free space for the this project**

 ## Install miniconda